Miriam1327/Modeling-semantic-plausibility/pap_Analysis_and_Model/Models/llama2_binary_classification/Readme.md

-This folder contains the following files:
+This folder contains one folder and the following files:
 * llama2_Model.py: Get the peft llama2-7b model and perform 8bit Quantization on the model.
 * pap_Dataloader.py: Process the pap data file and return a dataloader containing tokenized text and 0,1 labels.
 * evaluation.py: Get accuracy, precision, recall and f-score.
-* pap_llama2_Train.ipynb: Train the model and get display of binary classification inference results.
+* pap_llama2_Train.ipynb: The code for model fine-tuning using the pap training dataset, and the display of semantic plausibility binary classification results for the pap test dataset.
+* pep3k_llama2_Train.ipynb: The code for model fine-tuning using the pep3k training dataset, and the display of semantic plausibility binary classification results for the pep3k test dataset.
+* pap&pep3k_llama2_Train.ipynb: The code for model fine-tuning using the pap+pep3k training dataset, and the display of semantic plausibility binary classification results for the pap and pep3k test datasets.
 * requirements.txt
 * Readme.md

-To run pap_llama2_train.ipynb code, the following operations are required:
+To run pap_llama2_train.ipynb/pep3k_llama2_Train.ipynb/pap&pep3k_llama2_Train.ipynb  code, the following operations are required:

 1. Install environment required libraries:
     1. option 1: